vedrion/ved-speedometer/README.md

 ### 3. 🛠️ Update `server.cfg`
 - Open your `server.cfg` file, located in your server's main directory.
-- Add `ensure ved-speedometer` to ensure the script starts with your server:
+- Add `ensure ved-speedometer` to ensure the script starts with your server.

 ## Changelog